-The National Payment Card System (NSPK), which operates "Mir" cards, has fallen under the latest US sanctions.
-The Russian banks "Avangard", "International Financial Club", Rostfinance, Chelyndbank, Modulbank, Databank, Maritime Bank, Bystrobank, and SPB Bank were also included in this package of sanctions from the US Treasury.
+The National Payment Card System (NSPK), which operates "Mir" cards, has been subjected to the latest US sanctions.
+The same package of sanctions from the US Treasury Department included the Russian banks "Avangard", "International Financial Club", Rostfinance, Chelyndbank, Modulbank, Databank, Marine Bank, Bystrobank, and SPB Bank.

 Representatives of NSPK stated that cardholders in Russia will not have any problems with their operation.
 The FPS and cards issued by Russian banks within the international payment systems Visa, MasterCard, and UnionPay will also continue to work.